A Day in the Life of a Dietitian

 The following is an overview of a recent day at work:

 8:00am – 9:00am

-I arrive at the Bentley office to meet with a speech pathologist colleague who is referring 2 of her clients to our Dietetic Service.
-One of her clients has dysphagia, meaning that she has difficulty swallowing food and fluids.
+I arrive at the Bentley office to meet with a speech pathologist colleague who is referring 2 of her customers to our Dietetic Service.
+One of her customers has dysphagia, meaning that she has difficulty swallowing food and fluids.
 Her difficulties mean that she is fed through a tube that is inserted into her stomach.
-This client will need support from a dietitian to ensure she is receiving the nutrition she requires to grow and develop.
+This customer will need support from a dietitian to ensure she is receiving the nutrition she requires to grow and develop.
 I gather all the relevant information from the speech pathologist and we discuss making an appointment to complete an assessment.

 9:00am – 9:30am

 I use this time to check my emails and prepare for the sessions that I have booked for that day.
 Preparing for sessions might involve reading my last clinical note or preparing resources that we might use in the session.
 I always try to schedule some admin time for these tasks, as well as completing reports for customers, phone calls and writing notes.
 I then travel to the next appointment, which is at our Maddington office.